Enzymit/bioinformatics_challenge/README.md

 PDB:3VGL_A
 ...
 ```
-Choose the first PDB id in the list (without the chain, meaning, without the underscore and the char that comes after it) , as it is the most similar to your DNA sequence.
+Choose the first PDB id in the list (without the chain id, meaning, without the underscore and the characters that follow it) , as it is the most similar to your DNA sequence.
 2. Use the urllib package to download the PDB file directly from RCSB.
 The URL is of the form: ```https://files.rcsb.org/download/<PDB_ID>.pdb```
 You can find more information about this package [here](https://docs.python.org/3/library/urllib.html).